clicon/clixon-controller-docs/install.rst

 The controller needs to be able to connect to devices via a NETCONF SSH sub-system.

 .. note::
-          Devices must be reachable from the controller via a NETCONF SSH susbsystem
+          Devices must be reachable from the controller via a NETCONF SSH subsystem

 Setting up he SSH subsystem is different for different device vendors.